obsidian-community/obsidian-hub/01 - Community/Events/Gems of the Year 2021.md

 1. **Plugins**.
 Top 10 most popular plugins will be awarded, by number of votes;
 2. **Themes**.
 Top 10 most popular themes will be awarded, by number of votes;
 3. **Content creators**.
 Any YouTuber, blogger, podcaster, or streamer that produces content.
 Top 10 creators will get an award, by number of votes;
 4. **Workflows**.
 Share your setup and workflow with a screenshot.
-Top 3 helpful workflows wil get awards, and we'll draw 3 lucky winners;
+Top 3 helpful workflows will get awards, and we'll draw 3 lucky winners;
 5. **Achievements**.
 Share what you were able to achieve in 2021 with the help of Obsidian!
-The 3 most voted submissions wil get awards, and we'll draw 3 lucky winners.
+The 3 most voted submissions will get awards, and we'll draw 3 lucky winners.

 ### Timeline